turingschool/front-end-curriculum/lessons/module-1/css-1.md

 ## CSS The Basics
 It’s a “style sheet language” that lets you style the HTML elements on your page.
 CSS works _with_ HTML, but isn't HTML.
 CSS controls the positioning, sizing, colors, and specific fonts on your page.
 There is a `class` and `id` attribute available to use on __every__ html element.
-In addition to the plain old tag names themselves, these attributes allow you to create "targets" for both your css and javascript.
+In addition to the plain old element names themselves, these attributes allow you to create "targets" for both your css and javascript.
 They are hooks so that you can manipulate the look and behavior of your HTML elements.

 ## Anatomy of a Basic CSS Rule